-Probate & Deceased Estate Valuation Sydney
+Probate & Deceased Estate Valuation in Sydney

 What is a Probate Valuation?

 When applying for a grant of probate, you must be able to provide supporting documents.
 One of these documents will be a probate valuation, also known as a deceased estate valuation.
 The valuation report serves as evidence confirming the deceased estate property value.
+If you are looking for local service coverage and areas we visit, see our Property Valuation Sydney page.

 When and Why do I need a Probate Valuation?